 - a Each team in the League will play all of the other teams in the League twice in a Season Based on a 9 team League this means that each team plays 16 matches in a Season. - b In the event of a Match being drawn, a shoot-out competition will be played in accordance with Appendix 2.
-The winner of the shoot-out competition will be awarded one bonus point. - c The following points will be awarded for each Match: - i three (3) points to the winner in normal time; - ii one (1) point to the winner of a shootout following a draw plus one (1) bonus point, making a total of two (2) points. - iii one (1) point to the loser of the shootout, in the event of a draw; - iv no points to the loser of a match in normal time. - d During the Season, teams will be ranked by the points gained up to that point in time.
-In the case of two or more teams having an equal number of points, they will be ranked according to Regulations 4.2 e k below. - e If at any point of time during the Season two or more teams with the same number of points for any place in the League will be ranked according to their respective number of Matches won. - If there remains equality among two or more teams, then these teams will be ranked according to their respective goal difference in normal time (which means goals for less goals against).
-A positive goal difference always takes precedence over a negative one. - g If there still remains equality among two or more teams, then these teams will be ranked according to their respective number of goals for. - h Should there still remain equality among two teams, then the aggregate results of the matches played between those teams will determine the ranking of the tied teams in accordance with clauses c, d, e, f and g of this Article. - i If more than two teams are involved, then a ranking based upon the results of the matches among (only) them shall determine their respective position in accordance with clauses c, d, e, f and g of this article. - j If there still remains equality among two or more teams, then these teams will be ranked according to the number of Field Goals scored in the League.
+The winner of the shoot-out competition will be awarded one bonus point. - c The following points will be awarded for each Match: - i three (3) points to the winner in normal time; - ii one (1) point to the winner of a shootout following a draw plus one (1) bonus point, making a total of two (2) points.

-- k If there remains equality among two or more teams these teams will be ranked according to the lesser number of red cards, followed by the lesser number of yellow cards followed by the lesser number of green cards. - During the Season, if teams are still equal after regulation 4.2 k, they will be displayed in alphabetical order. - m At the end of the Season, if teams are still equal after regulation 4.2k, they will be ranked equally.
+- iii one (1) point to the loser of the shootout, in the event of a draw; - iv no points to the loser of a match in normal time. - d During the Season, teams will be ranked by the points gained up to that point in time.
+In the case of two or more teams having an equal number of points, they will be ranked according to Regulations $4.2 \, e k$ below. - e If at any point of time during the Season two or more teams with the same number of points for any place in the League will be ranked according to their respective number of Matches won. - If there remains equality among two or more teams, then these teams will be ranked according to their respective goal difference in normal time (which means goals for less goals against).
+A positive goal difference always takes precedence over a negative one. - g If there still remains equality among two or more teams, then these teams will be ranked according to their respective number of goals for. - h Should there still remain equality among two teams, then the aggregate results of the matches played between those teams will determine the ranking of the tied teams in accordance with clauses c, d, e, f and g of this Article. - i If more than two teams are involved, then a ranking based upon the results of the matches among (only) them shall determine their respective position in accordance with clauses c, d, e, f and g of this article. - j If there still remains equality among two or more teams, then these teams will be ranked according to the number of Field Goals scored in the League. - k If there remains equality among two or more teams these teams will be ranked according to the lesser number of red cards, followed by the lesser number of yellow cards followed by the lesser number of green cards. - During the Season, if teams are still equal after regulation 4.2 k, they will be displayed in alphabetical order. - m At the end of the Season, if teams are still equal after regulation 4.2k, they will be ranked equally. - If all matches are not completed during the season for reasons of Force majeure (for example due to the COVID pandemic), points will be awarded according to Clause 7.j.
+For the season to be considered complete and the final ranking table to be official, and League positions including the winners to be confirmed, at least 75% of the matches (54 matches) in a gender Pro League must have been completed.
+If less than 75% of the matches have been completed, then the season will be considered to be incomplete and no winner will be announced.
+Individual match statistics will be maintained and recorded on TMS.